LinguaPhylo/linguaPhylo.github.io/tutorials/lphy-studio.md

-If the scripts contain no errors, you can see the probability graph defined for this analysis.
+If the scripts contain no errors, you can see the graphical model defined for this analysis.
 To look at the simulated values, including alignment or tree, just simply click the graphic component in the panel.